Zweih/qp/README.md

 - `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.
 - `packager` - person/entity who built the package (if available)
 - `also-in` - list of other origins that have this package installed
+- `other-envs` - list of other environments where this package is also installed
 - `groups` - list of package groups or categories (e.g., base, gnome, xfce4)
 - `conflicts` - list of packages that conflict, or cause problems, with the package
 - `replaces` - list of packages that are replaced by the package